SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 Buffer period.
 Getting the code design reviewed by the community.
 Adding tests and documentation.
 Fixing bugs if any.

 ##### Post GSoC:
-Implementing more Image Processing ideas that I get/get suggested during the summer.
+Implementing more Image Processing ideas that I get/get suggested by the community during the summer.

 ### Reference: